YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++++++++
 **ydb_db_startup_max_wait (gtm_db_startup_max_wait)** specifies how long to wait for a resolution of any resource conflict when they first access a database file.
 YottaDB uses semaphores maintained using UNIX Inter-Process Communication (IPC) services to ensure orderly initialization and shutdown of database files and associated shared memory.
 Normally, the IPC resources are held in an exclusive state only for very brief intervals.
 However, under unusual circumstances that might include extremely large numbers of simultaneous database initializations, a long-running MUPIP operation involving standalone access (like INTEG -FILE or RESTORE), an OS overload or an unpredicted process failure, the resources might remain unavailable for an unanticipated length of time. $ydb_db_startup_max_wait specifies how long to wait for the resources to become available:

-* -1 - Indefinite wait until the resource becomes available; the waiting process uses the `ydb_procstuckexec`_ mechanism at approximately 48 and 96 seconds.
+* -1 - Indefinite wait until the resource becomes available; the waiting process uses the :ref:`ydb-procstuckexec-env-var` mechanism at approximately 48 and 96 seconds.

 * 0 - No wait - if the resource is not immediately available, give a DBFILERR error with an associated SEMWT2LONG

-* > 0 - Seconds to wait - rounded to the nearest multiple of eight (8); if the specification is 96 or more seconds, the waiting process uses the `ydb_procstuckexec`_ mechanism at one half the wait and at the end of the wait; if the resource remains unavailable, the process issues DBFILERR error with an associated SEMWT2LONG
+* > 0 - Seconds to wait - rounded to the nearest multiple of eight (8); if the specification is 96 or more seconds, the waiting process uses the :ref:`ydb-procstuckexec-env-var` mechanism at one half the wait and at the end of the wait; if the resource remains unavailable, the process issues DBFILERR error with an associated SEMWT2LONG

 +++++++++++
 ydb_dist